MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

       * Doesn't reference any partitions that access data sources
       * Isn't cyclic
   * Grouping (Dynamic)
     * Now that unnecessary partitions have been trimmed, try to create Source partitions that are as large as possible.
-Partitions are merged using the same rules described in the static grouping phase above.
+This is done by merging the partitions using the same rules described in the static grouping phase above.

 ## What does all this mean?